soundpress/RulesOfNYC/docs/c16/index.rst

-   (2) Fines in Connection with Harassment Applications Pursuant to § 2-02: A finding by the Loft Board that:
+   (2) Fines in Connection with Harassment Applications Pursuant to 29 RCNY § 2-02: A finding by the Loft Board that:

-      (i) A tenant filed a harassment application in bad faith or in wanton disregard of the truth pursuant to 29 RCNY § 2-02(c)(2)(iii) of these Rules; or
+      (i) A tenant filed a harassment application in bad faith or in wanton disregard of the truth pursuant to 29 RCNY § 2-02(c)(2)(iii); or

-      (ii) An owner or prime lessee harassed an occupant pursuant to 29 RCNY § 2-02(d)(1)(ii) or 29 RCNY § 2-02(e)(3)(i) of these Rules, in a manner that impacts on the tenant's safety including, but not limited to, refusing to make repairs, repeated housing maintenance violations intended to render the unit uninhabitable, assault, battery or threats of violence; or
+      (ii) An owner or prime lessee harassed an occupant pursuant to 29 RCNY § 2-02(d)(1)(ii) or (e)(3)(i), in a manner that impacts on the tenant's safety including, but not limited to, refusing to make repairs, repeated housing maintenance violations intended to render the unit uninhabitable, assault, battery or threats of violence; or

-      (iii) An owner or prime lessee harassed an occupant pursuant to 29 RCNY § 2-02(d)(1)(ii) or 29 RCNY § 2-02(e)(3)(i) of these Rules in a manner that impacts on the tenant's quality of life, including, but not limited, to creating excessive noise or odors, threatening eviction, refusal to consent to sublet, and/or tampering with mail, May subject the tenant, owner or prime lessee to a Class C civil penalty as follows:
+      (iii) An owner or prime lessee harassed an occupant pursuant to 29 RCNY § 2-02(d)(1)(ii) or (e)(3)(i) of these Rules in a manner that impacts on the tenant's quality of life, including, but not limited, to creating excessive noise or odors, threatening eviction, refusal to consent to sublet, and/or tampering with mail, May subject the tenant, owner or prime lessee to a Class C civil penalty as follows: